devpriyadharsan5/Healthy-Ireland/README.md

 ### General

 <li>How does folic acid consumption vary across different regions in terms of percentages?</li>

-<li>What is the relationship between the prevalence of consumption of alcohol among the surveyed individuals based on their age group and their status as the Chief Income Earner in their household?</li>

 <li> How do individuals rate their own health in general, and are there differences between genders and age groups? </li>